anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

  [0.9622177 ]
  [0.607676  ]]
 ```

+As it may takes some time for our model to make prediction, let's do some preparation while waiting for the result.

 Here, we set the threshold as 0.5, which means a probability above 0.5 indicates 1 (dog), otherwise 0 (cat).
 ```python